rasky/genemu/README.md

 How to use
 ==========

-   $ genemu romfile [GG-CODE [GG-CODE ...]]
+   $ genemu romfile

 Genemu supports both bin and smd romfiles.
-You can specify zero or more Game Genie codes on the command line, and they will be applied at startup.
+Use --help for some additional command line option.

 What's emulated